 This post may contain affiliate links.
 If you click & make a purchase, I receive a small commission at no cost to you!
 For more information, read my full disclosure policy.

 What would you do with your life if you didn’t have to work?
 What sacrifices would you be willing to make in the near term to allow you to retire years before the “traditional retirement age” of 65?
 These are the types of questions that have driven the FI/RE, financial independence/retire early, movement.
 People are making the powerful decision to harness the power of saving and investing to allow them to retire early.
 And you can too!

 What is FI/RE?

 FI/RE is a two-step process.
 First, you have to build enough investments and sources of passive income that you no longer need to work to live happily.
 You become financially independent (FI), meaning you don’t need to depend on anyone else for income.

 Second, you get comfortable enough with your personal wealth and passive income sources to actually retire early (RE).
 Depending on the age people achieve this second stage of FI/RE, they may continue to do certain things to earn money like starting their own businesses or consulting in areas where they are passionate.
-(Some are starting to call this FIE – Financial Independence, Entrepreneurship) But they no longer hold a traditional job and are in full control of their own schedule.
+(Some are starting to call this FIE – Financial Independence, Entrepreneurship) But they no longer hold a traditional job and are in full control of their schedule.

 How much money do you need to achieve FI/RE?

-This depends completely on your needs!
+This depends entirely on your needs!
 The first step to setting FI/RE goals is determining what your budget would look like if you no longer had a job.
 Spoiler alert, you need a lot less than your current income.